 Water consumption should be equal to half your body weight in ounces.

 Ex: weigh 192 lbs = drink 96 ounces = approximately 12 glasses of water.

 I know it sounds like a lot.
 Most people think they’re hungry, when in fact they’re actually thirsty.
 Imagine if all this time, when you thought you were hungry, you were just thirsty.
-Water might be the easiest way to avoid fat loss failure, ever.
+Water might be the easiest way to lose fat, ever.

 Take a moment and re-read the four principles.
 Do you understand each one?
 I cover these principles first with all my clients.
-If they can’t understand these fundamental principles to avoid more fat loss failure, the party stops here.
+If they can’t understand these fundamental principles to understand how fat loss works, the party stops here.
 Once they fully understand the basics, then we can move into the more challenging part of the solution.